 Step 3: Pre-Litigation

-First off, what is pre-litigation, and how do I prepare for it?
+What is pre-litigation and how do I prepare for it?

 This is the period after you have hired a lawyer but before the other side has retained their lawyer.
 During this stage, we are usually dealing with a representative of the other party’s insurance company.
 We are busy gathering medical treatment notes, medical reports, loss of income information, and any out-of-pocket expenses you may have as a result of your injuries.
 Your legal team will contact you regularly with updates, ensuring you have access to Section B or any third-party insurance benefits you may be entitled to.
 During this time, your lawyer will be reviewing the evidence we receive in order to determine a fair amount of compensation you could be entitled to.